chsscp/Bath_University_Advanced_Practical_Chemistry_Year_2/Week_1/README.md

 The notebook will launch in your C drive.
 This is unfortunate because your C drive will automatically wipe when you log off.
 So make sure you save the repo elsewhere before you log off.
 Hopefully BUC will fix this issue in the coming days.

-### Part 2

-Part 1 is designed to introduce you to the concept of

 ## Authors

 - Andrew R. McCluskey